 Governance structure and organisation chart

 The adoption and implementation of corporate governance is the direct responsibility of the Board of Directors.
-As resolved in its first meeting on 21 June 2009, the Board is committed to upholding the highest standards of excellence in corporate governance, and despite not being a listed company, aspires to adherence with the principles of the Bahrain Corporate Governance Code issued by the Ministry of Industry and Commerce in March 2010, in anticipation of a planned future listing on the Bahrain Bourse and subsequent IPO.
-The Company is currently undertaking an assessment of the regulations of the Bahrain Corporate Governance Code, and will develop an action plan for review by the Board in 2011.
+As resolved in its ﬁrst meeting on 21 June 2009, the Board is committed to upholding the highest standards of excellence in corporate governance.
+Despite not being a listed company, Naseej aspires to comply with the regulations of the Corporate Governance Code of the Kingdom of Bahrain, issued by the Ministry of Industry and Commerce in March 2010, in anticipation of a planned future listing on the Bahrain Bourse and subsequent IPO.

 Board of Directors